 - a procedure to look inside your lungs (a bronchoscopy)

 - a lung biopsy, where a small sample of your lungs is removed to be examined in the laboratory

 If you are diagnosed with pulmonary fibrosis, you will most likely be treated by a multidisciplinary team.
 Your treatment could include:

-- oxygen therapy to assist breathing
+- puffers or oxygen therapy to ease breathing

 Treating any underlying cause can help.
 For example, people with drug-induced pulmonary fibrosis should stop using the drug.

 For people with severe pulmonary fibrosis, palliative care to control the symptoms can improve their quality of life.

 Learn more here about the development and quality assurance of healthdirect content.